 According to the

-- Breast tenderness.
-Hormone fluctuations may cause the breasts to swell, feel tender, and tingle or itch.
-Women may notice these symptoms as early as 1–2 weeks after conception.
+- Chest tenderness: Hormone fluctuations may cause breasts to swell, feel tender, and tingle or itch

-- Fatigue.
-Changes in hormones, especially a steep rise in progesterone during the early stages of pregnancy, may make women feel sleepy throughout much of the day.
-Fatigue can occur as soon as 1 week after conception.
+- Fatigue: Changes in hormones, especially a steep rise in progesterone during the early stages of pregnancy, may cause fatigue.

-- Food cravings.
-Many women find that they have very specific cravings during pregnancy, and these often begin early on.
+- Food cravings: Many people find that they have particular cravings during pregnancy, and these often begin early on.

-- Food aversion.
-Just as women may crave particular tastes, they can begin to find other flavors repellant.
+- Food aversion: Just as someone may crave particular tastes, they can begin to find other flavors repellant.
 The smell or taste of some foods may make them lose their appetite or feel nauseous.

-- Urinating more frequently.
-The need to urinate more often is a sign of pregnancy in some women.
+- Urinating more frequently: The need to urinate more often is a common sign of pregnancy.
 It may be due to the increased levels of pregnancy hormones in the body, which increase blood flow in the kidneys and pelvic region.

-- Mood swings.
-Significant mood swings may also be an early sign of pregnancy.
+- Mood swings: Significant mood swings may also be an early sign of pregnancy.
 Again, these can result from significant changes in hormone levels.
-Mood swings may begin a few weeks after conception.

-- Morning sickness.
-Women may experience nausea and vomiting at any time throughout the day and as early as 2 weeks after conception.
+- Morning sickness: People may experience nausea and vomiting anytime throughout the day and as early as 2 weeks after conception.

-Some women also report feeling dizzy or wobbly early on in pregnancy, often when they get up after lying down.
+- Dizziness: Some people also report feeling dizzy or wobbly early on in pregnancy, often when they get up after lying down.
 This symptom may be due to changes in the blood vessels carrying oxygen to the brain.

-Some women cannot explain any specific symptoms or changes in their body, but they intuitively feel that something is different.
+Some people cannot explain any specific symptoms or changes in their bodies, but they intuitively feel that something is different.

-They might describe it as not feeling like themselves or feeling as though they are suddenly always a step behind.
+They might describe it as not feeling like themselves or like they are suddenly always a step behind.
 This may be a sign of fatigue and an indication of hormonal changes.

 As tempting as it can be to take pregnancy tests early and often, it may not be helpful.
-At 5 DPO, there is no reliably accurate way to check for pregnancy.
+At 5 DPO, there is no reliable way to check for pregnancy.

 Taking a pregnancy test too early may give inaccurate results.
-It is possible that a pregnant woman could still get a negative result if the level of hCG has not yet built up in her body.
+It is possible that a pregnant person could still get a negative result if the level of hCG has not yet built up in their body.

-A false positive is also possible, which is a positive result on a pregnancy test when the woman is not pregnant.
-This can happen when a woman performs the test incorrectly, has a chemical pregnancy, or is taking certain hormonal medications as part of fertility treatment.
+A false positive is also possible, which is a positive result on a pregnancy test when someone is not pregnant.
+This can happen when a person performs the test incorrectly, has a chemical pregnancy, or is taking certain hormonal medications as part of fertility treatment.

-When a woman thinks that she might be pregnant, she may wish to note any signs and symptoms and discuss them with a doctor.
+When a person thinks they might be pregnant, they may wish to note any signs and symptoms and discuss them with a doctor.
 It will only be a few more days until the level of the pregnancy hormone hCG in the blood or urine is sufficient to allow an accurate reading on a pregnancy test.